yanncarlier/AWS_Simple_services/README.md

-Some examples of Terraform code that can be used to create some
+Some examples of Terraform code that can be used to create

 Amazon Web Services (AWS) Simple services